Decade 1750-1759

 The first stopover is Dresden, where from 1748 he occupies the position of court painter.
 Bellotto paints topographical views with the same thoroughness as his uncle and in cold colors.
 The almost identical variants can often be dated by the state of the monuments.
 Fourteen large format views are being prepared for the Royal Gallery.
 One of them, 132 x 247 cm, shows the alignment of monuments along the Elbe.
 A 96 x 165 cm autograph copy passed at Christie's on July 9, 2015.

 From 1961 to 2005, a view of the galleries of the Zwinger, the pleasure palace of the Elector of Saxony, adorned the presidential residence in Bonn.
 It had been forcibly acquired in 1938 for the use of the Führermuseum and has now been returned to the heirs of the looted collector.
-This oil on canvas 48 x 80 cm is estimated £ 3M for sale by Sotheby's in London on July 28, lot 33.
+This oil on canvas 48 x 80 cm was sold for £ 5.4M from a lower estimate of £ 3M by Sotheby's on July 28, 2020, lot 33.
 The image is shared by Wikimedia.

 The Zwinger had been built on ancient fortifications outside the city.
 The painting shows a side view behind a canal animated by swans.
 A rudimentary wooden bridge leads to an orangery with a promenade.